Georgy Sergeyev: Biography

 After evacuation of the factory from Stalingrad to Yurga, Sergeyev worked at the Yurga Machine-Building Plant.

 In 1945-1950 worked at Leningrad's Bolshevik Plant no. 232.
 In 1950-1958 worked at the Barrikady Industrial Association in Stalingrad, where he was promoted to the position of the chief of the Special Design Bureau (SKB-221 in 1950).
 In 1959 Georgy Sergeyev was promoted to the post of the Chief Designer of OKB-221.
 In 1959-1963 Sergeyev was involved into design works of the first Soviet missile system mounted on army trucks FROG-7.

 In the 1970s Georgy Sergeyev was Chief Designer of the missile systems RT-21 Temp 2S, OTR-21 Tochka, OTR-23 Oka and 203 mm 2A44 gun for the self-propelled gun 2S7 Pion.
 In 1975 for his contribution into design of the 2S7 Pion, Sergeyev was awarded the title of Hero of Socialist Labour.

-Georgy Sergeyev retired on August 9, 1984, and died on March 15, 1988 in Volgograd.
+Georgy Sergeyev retired on August 9, 1984, and died on March 15, 1988, in Volgograd.
+Within the area of Nizhny Traktorny, a microdistrict of Volgograd, Taimyrskaya Street was renamed to Sergeev Street to commemorate him on 30 August 2011.